 - handling uncomfortable questions

-(There are many more conversation skills you can gain to strengthen your interactional language, which I teach with my Conversation Anatomy courses.)
+(There are many more conversation skills you can gain to strengthen your interactional language, which you can explore here.)

 Without Interactional Language, You Sound Demanding

-What I want you to understand is that as you become a more advanced English learner, you need to focus on gaining more interactional language.
+What I want you to understand is that as you become a more advanced English speaker, you need to focus on gaining more interactional language.

 It’s one thing to be able to express your thoughts fluently and confidently by stating your particular opinions, or the things that you want or need.